 Fast facts on cocaine

 Here are some key points about cocaine.
-More detail and supporting information is in the main article.
+More detail is in the main article.

 - Cocaine can be smoked, injected, or snorted